nytopop/scram/readme.md

 # SCRAM [![Build Status](https://travis-ci.org/nytopop/scram.svg?branch=master)](https://travis-ci.org/nytopop/scram)

 Scram is a scheme dialect, inspired in large part by [lispy](http://norvig.com/lispy.html).
+Most of the original code is refactored and extended from [pkelchte/scm](https://github.com/pkelchte/scm).

 The syntax for scram is a mashup of common lisp and scheme, with some of its own idosyncracies.